Jay Murray

-Jade Alan Murray (born 23 September 1981) is an English footballer who played as a forward.
+Jade Alan Murray (born 23 September 1981) is an English former professional footballer who played as a forward.

 Club career

 After progressing through the club's academy, Murray made two Football League appearances for Leyton Orient.
 During his time at the club, Murray had one-month loan spells with Chelmsford City and Sutton United.
 In February 2002, Murray was released by Leyton Orient, subsequently joining Barking & East Ham United.
 Murray also had spells with St Albans City and Ford United.

-Personal life
+Rape conviction and sexual assault conviction

 In 2006, Murray was convicted of rape whilst working as a postman.
 In 2010, Murray was convicted for sexual assault.
 In 2015, Murray was selected to represent England at the Homeless World Cup in Amsterdam, Netherlands.